AQ-Stacker: An Adaptive Quantum Matrix Multiplication Algorithm with Scaling via Parallel Hadamard Stacking: APPENDIX A: FORMALIZATION OF THE ENTROPY DIVIDEND

-While the Entropy Dividend persists across varied state preparations, the rate of variance decay is influenced by the underlying probability mass function.
-As shown in Figure 2, we identify a \textit{Crossing Point} at $H \approx 2.58$, where the system transitions from an entropy-taxed regime to a high-efficiency dividend regime.
-Notably, Uniform states (Green) exhibit a steeper suppression gradient compared to Exponential states (Red), suggesting that uniform weight initialization in \textit{AQ-Stacker} optimizes the quantum sampling budget.

-The observed Crossing Point at $H \approx 2.58$ bits ($\approx \ln 6$ nats) represents the critical threshold where the state's effective dimension $d_{eff} = e^{H(\psi)}$ sufficiently dilutes the impact of individual stochastic fluctuations in $V_{ii}$.
-Beyond this threshold, the concentration of measure, governed by the purity bound $\sum p_i^2 \geq e^{-H(\psi)}$, ensures that the estimator $\hat{Z}$ no longer follows a high-variance distribution but instead converges toward a stable mean determined by the global entropic properties of the state.
+As shown in Figure \ref{fig:entropy_comparison}, the system exhibits an entropic transition threshold at $H \approx 2.58$ bits, where the effective state dimension $d_{\text{eff}} = e^{H(\psi)}$ sufficiently dilutes the destructive impact of isolated phase-alignment configurations.
+Beyond this entropic turning point, concentration of measure ensures that the estimator $\hat{Z}$ tracks the global thermodynamic properties of the network weight landscape rather than volatile microstate sensitivities.

-As illustrated in Fig. \ref{fig:entropy_comparison_2}, the shift in the Crossing Point between Uniform and Chi-Square distributions ($\Delta H \approx 0.8$) highlights the dependence of the Dividend on the "tightness" of the Shannon-Renyi inequality.
-While the bound $\sigma_{eff}^2 \leq (1 - e^{-H(\psi)})/S$ remains a universal upper limit, the geometric profile of the probability mass function dictates how rapidly a specific architecture can "harvest" this information-theoretic dividend.